county-of-simcoe-gis/SimcoeCountySearchProcessor/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+The script to create the table is part of your WebApi project: https://github.com/county-of-simcoe-gis/SimcoeCountyWebApi/blob/master/sqlScript.sql

 ### Prerequisites

 ```